New students applying for a Tier 4 visa overseas

 2) Then you must show that you have held this total amount for a of minimum 28 consecutive days before you apply for your visa

 3) You are allowed to hold this money as foreign currency in an overseas bank account.
 You must make sure the the money you are holding in foreign currency is equivalent to the correct money in Great British Pounds (GBP) and the UKVI will only use the exchange rate on the OANDA website and they will not consider any other kind of exchange rate tool.
 The UKVI will use the exchange rate from the day you pay for your visa application.

-You are allowed to deduct the any tuition fees you have already paid toward your course from the total amount you have to show
+You are allowed to deduct any tuition fees you have already paid for your course from the total amount you have to show

 It is important to show you have paid this amount for the deduction to take any effect and you will usually do this by getting your CAS updated.
 If you want to rely on these deductions to show a lower amount of money then you must make sure your CAS is updated BEFORE you apply for your visa.

 For example, your tuition fees are £10,000 and living costs are £9135.
 Before you complete your visa application, you pay £5000 toward tuition fee.
 Your CAS is updated to show these payments.